 Becoming a parent introduces a new stage in your relationship.
 One or more tiny creatures require your full attention.
 The couple (you and your spouse or partner) needs to adopt a parental role and find a new balance.
 Often, one of the first big hurdles young parents face is to agree on sleeping habits.

 How can you breach this parental snag successfully?
 Try honing your communication skills and talking your way through stalemate situations.
 Establishing a solid communication line is crucial for sleep training as well as parenting.

 Here are some tips to start the process:

-- Define the problem.
-List in an objective manner what you consider to be the problem.
+Define the problem.
+List objectively what you consider to be the problem.
 For instance: “Our 10-month-old baby wakes up at least 3 times a night and struggles to fall asleep.
 We established a nighttime routine.
 We weaned the baby off the bottle.
 The baby is not teething or sick.
 I am exhausted and you’re falling asleep at dinner.”

-- Own your statements.
-Talk from your personal perspective: “I feel…”, “I think…”.
+Own your statements.
+Talk from your perspective: “I feel…”, “I think…”.
 This stresses it is your point of view and not a general, irrevocable truth.
-It offers a better starting point to move towards a meeting of minds.
-Voice comments pertaining to changeable behavior or things your partner can control.
+It offers a better starting point to move toward a meeting of minds.
+Voice comments about changeable behavior or things your partner can control.
 Refrain from making accusations or attacking the person.

-- Solution-focused.
+Solution-focused.
 Initiating sleep training is a practical matter.
 Whereas it may feel nice if your partner just listens to your concerns, you do need to find a practical solution to the problem.
 What is a feasible plan that both parents can consent to?
 Which steps will you try?
-How much time are you giving this before you evaluate?
+How much time are you giving this before you evaluate it?

-- Decide together on which approach best suits your individual situation (more on that below).
+Decide together on which approach best suits your situation (more on that below).